 - Availing yourself of the appeals process requires the payment of an accompanying fee of $700.
 Your appeal should include a formal letter describing what errors you think have occurred and why you believe their resolution should change the editor’s decision.
 The letter must be clear, concrete, and concise.

 - To submit an appeal click on submissions in the navigation bar and follow the menu to submissions.
 Eventually you will reach a point in the process when you will be asked to check a box if you are submitting an appeal.
 Click it and your paper is submitted as an appeal.
 Please do not send appeals directly to an editor.
 All of the editors have been asked to funnel all appeals through the formal process.
 This helps to ensure that all authors are treated as equally as possible.

-- Once your appeal has been received the editor will read over the existing file and your letter.
-At this point the editor will come to one of two decisions.
+- Once your appeal has been received the executive editor will read over the existing file and your letter.
+The executive editor will either manage the appeal directly or appoint an appeal editor for the manuscript.
+Authors are welcome to suggest a possible appeal editor, but the assignment will depend on several factors, including editorial workloads, expertise, and conflicts of interest.
+At this point the appeal editor will come to one of two decisions.

 - Reject the appeal: If, in the editor’s view, a further review of the paper will not change the ultimate outcome, the process ends here.
 You will receive back an explanation (potentially brief) of why the editor believes that further consideration is unlikely to be productive.